Ayesha Afzal

 Short Bio

-Ayesha Afzal is a researcher at Erlangen National High Performance Computing Center (NHR@FAU) in Germany.
-She holds a master’s degree in computational engineering from the Friedrich-Alexander-Universität, Erlangen-Nürnberg, Germany, and a bachelor’s degree in electrical engineering from the University of Engineering and Technology, Lahore, Pakistan.
-Her PhD research lies at the crossroads of analytic performance models, performance tools and parallel simulation frameworks, with a focus on first-principles performance modelling of distributed-memory parallel programs in HPC.
+Ayesha Afzal is a researcher at the Erlangen National High Performance Computing Center (NHR@FAU) in Germany.
+She holds a master’s degree in computational engineering from Friedrich-Alexander-Universität Erlangen-Nürnberg, Germany, and a bachelor’s degree in electrical engineering from the University of Engineering and Technology, Lahore, Pakistan.
+Her PhD research lies at the crossroads of analytic performance models, performance tools, and parallel simulation frameworks, with a focus on first-principles performance modeling of distributed-memory parallel programs in HPC.
 She also conducts research in multi-core and parallel architectures, parallel computing and algorithms, parallel programming models, and domain-specific languages.
-She is actively involved in HPC initiatives like KONWHIR with Leibniz Supercomputing Centre (LRZ) on performance optimization and NHR’s project on enhancing energy efficiency and managing operational costs across NHR centers.
+She is actively involved in HPC initiatives such as KONWHIR with the Leibniz Supercomputing Centre (LRZ) on performance optimization, and NHR’s EEC project on enhancing energy efficiency and managing operational costs across NHR centers.

 Ayesha contributes to the HPC community through various leadership roles.
-At IEEE Computer Society, she serves as vice chair of both the Germany Section Chapter and Region 8 Area 2.
-She is the founder of the NHR Women in HPC chapter, organizes workshops like EESP at ISC and PERMAVOST at ACM HPDC, and regularly contributes to scientific community events as a chair, vice chair, program committee member, journal reviewer, panelist, and speaker.
-She has authored numerous peer-reviewed publications and received first place in the ISC PhD Forum Award 2021, which honors outstanding PhD research.
-Her accolades also include the IEEE TPDS Best Paper Runner-up Award 2023, the SC PMBS Workshop Best Short Paper Award 2023, SC Best Research Poster Finalist 2024, and the ISC Research Poster Award 2025.
-She was named to the Top 100 Future Leaders Role Model List 2022–2024, supported by Yahoo Finance and YouTube, and won WeAreTheCity’s Global Award for Achievement in 2023.
+At the IEEE Computer Society, she serves as vice chair of both the Germany Section Chapter and Region 8 Area 2.
+She is the founder of the NHR Women in HPC chapter, organizes workshops such as EESP at ISC, PERMAVOST at ACM HPDC, and EE HPC SOP at SCA/HPCAsia, and regularly contributes to scientific community events as a chair, vice chair, program committee member, journal reviewer, panelist, and speaker.
+She has authored numerous peer-reviewed publications, and her work has earned several honors, including the ISC PhD Forum Award (1st place, 2021), IEEE TPDS Best Paper Runner-up Award (2023), SC PMBS Best Short Paper Award (2023), SC Best Research Poster Finalist (2024), and ISC Best Research Poster Award (1st place, 2025).
+She was named to the Top 100 Future Leaders Role Model List (2022–2025), supported by Yahoo Finance and YouTube, and won WeAreTheCity’s Global Award for Achievement (2023).

-• Master thesis, 2025 (ongoing): Performance Analysis of Desynchronization effects in a Parallel Optical Flow Solver
+• Master Thesis – Krishna Sai Lakshmi Gayatri Manda: Performance Analysis of Desynchronization Effects in a Parallel Optical Flow Solver

-• Master thesis, 2024: Extending a Simulation Framework for Performance Assessment of Parallel Applications
+• Master Thesis – Aditya Ujeniya: Extending a Simulation Framework for Performance Assessment of Parallel Applications

 • Energy Modeling and Simulation of Parallel Applications on Clusters